kamalvhm/CDC_Project/README.md

 ```
 docker-compose up
 ```
-6. Register configurations from debezium-mysql-connector container by using below curl command
+6. Register configurations from debezium-mysql-connector container by using below curl command (for every new table we can register conf ,also mutiple table can be configured is same change 'public.users' to 'sample_db.users' if below does not work)
 ```
 docker exec -it <ContainerId> /bin/bash